derektypist/working-tribute-page/README.md

 ### Acknowledgements

-Went to Blackheath & Bromley Harriers AC Web Page (https://www.bandbhac.org.uk) for further information about myself.
-Went to Gazetts and selected Sept 1993, which is at http://www.bandbhac.org.uk/cr131-091993.html
+Went to Blackheath & Bromley Harriers AC Web Page (http://www.bandbhac.org.uk) for further information about myself.
+Went to Gazettes and selected Sept 1993, which is at http://www.bandbhac.org.uk/cr131-091993.html

 Institute of Qualified Private Secretaries (IQPS) for Details of Spring Conference in 2002.